Skip to content

 Some work we're proud of

 We are involved in many investigative journalism projects and maintain several follow the money databases.
-Here is an incomplete list of some of our work.
+Here is an incomplete list of some of our work we're proud of.

-We’ll be publishing more in-depth case studies of our collaborations with partners in the future, so stay tuned and check back soon!
+We sometimes publish more in-depth case studies of our collaborations with partners in our blog.

 The Iguana Papers